Cosmological effect of coherent oscillation of ultralight scalar fields in a multicomponent universe: Verification and applicability of our method in the spatially flat expanding FLRW spacetime

 \section{Verification and applicability of our method in the spatially flat expanding FLRW spacetime}

 In this section, we will first verify the predictions made in the previous sections at different levels of complexity.
 This verification serves as proof of our proposal of the general equivalence of the coherently oscillating ultralight scalar field model and the CDM sector in the general case where there are multiple matter components and the system satisfies the condition $m \gg H$.
 Initially, we will show that the equivalence works perfectly when we have three more components in the universe, these components being radiation, baryonic matter, and dark energy.
-Next, we will increase the level of complexity and include non-minimal coupling between the CDM sector and radiation in the presence of dark energy and baryonic matter.
+Next, we will increase the level of complexity and include the case where CDM sector decays into radiation in the presence of dark energy and baryonic matter.
 The latter case distinctly shows the applicability of the solution presented in this paper in more complicated cosmological settings.